gooddata/gooddata-ui-sdk/libs/api-client-tiger/api/api-client-tiger.api.md

     anomalyDetection(requestParameters: ActionsApiAnomalyDetectionRequest, options?: AxiosRequestConfig): Promise<AxiosResponse<SmartFunctionResponse, any, {}>>;
     anomalyDetectionResult(requestParameters: ActionsApiAnomalyDetectionResultRequest, options?: AxiosRequestConfig): Promise<AxiosResponse<AnomalyDetectionResult, any, {}>>;
     cancelExecutions(requestParameters: ActionsApiCancelExecutionsRequest, options?: AxiosRequestConfig): Promise<AxiosResponse<AfmCancelTokens, any, {}>>;
+    // Warning: (ae-forgotten-export) The symbol "ActionsApiChangeAnalysisRequest" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ChangeAnalysisResponse" needs to be exported by the entry point index.d.ts changeAnalysis(requestParameters: ActionsApiChangeAnalysisRequest, options?: AxiosRequestConfig): Promise<AxiosResponse<ChangeAnalysisResponse, any, {}>>;
+    // Warning: (ae-forgotten-export) The symbol "ActionsApiChangeAnalysisResultRequest" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ChangeAnalysisResult" needs to be exported by the entry point index.d.ts changeAnalysisResult(requestParameters: ActionsApiChangeAnalysisResultRequest, options?: AxiosRequestConfig): Promise<AxiosResponse<ChangeAnalysisResult, any, {}>>;
     clustering(requestParameters: ActionsApiClusteringRequest, options?: AxiosRequestConfig): Promise<AxiosResponse<SmartFunctionResponse, any, {}>>;
     clusteringResult(requestParameters: ActionsApiClusteringResultRequest, options?: AxiosRequestConfig): Promise<AxiosResponse<ClusteringResult, any, {}>>;
     computeLabelElementsPost(requestParameters: ActionsApiComputeLabelElementsPostRequest, options?: AxiosRequestConfig): Promise<AxiosResponse<ElementsResponse, any, {}>>;